The evolution of the bar fraction and bar lengths in the last 12 billion years: Introduction

 Several barred galaxies at high redshift have been observed recently with ALMA.
 A massive barred galaxy was confirmed by \cite{Amvrosiadis_2025} at $z = 3.8$, 1.7 Gyr after the Big Bang, in a gas-rich system.
 Additionally, these young barred galaxies have long bars.
 In the case of a barred galaxy at $z = 4.4$, \cite{Tsukui_2024} measured the bar to be 3.3 kpc long, which is comparable to the bars ranging in length from $\sim 1$ to 10 kpc in the local Universe \citep[e.g.,][]{Erwin_2005,Gadotti_2011}.
 These detailed studies push the boundary of bar identification studies and highlight that some bars form significantly earlier than previously thought possible.

 Theory suggests that over time, a bar will evolve and grow in length, as the rotational pattern speed of the bar slows, extending resonances to greater radii, thus allowing the trapping of stars on elongated orbits to reach these new limits \citep[][]{Athanassoula_2003}.
 In the Auriga cosmological simulations, bars that form at $z \leq 1$ form short in length and grow with time, whereas those formed at high-$z$ form very long (with a semi-major axis of about 6\,kpc), possibly due to an interaction-driven bar formation, and do not show an evolution in length \citep[][]{Fragkoudi_2025}, i.e., they form `saturated' in length.
+Alternatively, some cosmological simulations find weak interaction-induced bars at Cosmic Noon \citep[e.g.,][]{Bi_2022}, which weaken and reform throughout their evolution.

 Observations at $z \approx 0$ have suggested that bars grow with time.
 In a sample of 300 nearby barred galaxies, \citet[][hereafter referred to as \citetalias{Gadotti_2011}]{Gadotti_2011} found longer and stronger bars in galaxies with a higher bulge-to-total luminosity ratio (indicating more evolved galaxies), suggesting that the bars grow longer and stronger with time.
 A similar argument was put forward by \citet{Erwin_2018}, finding that more massive galaxies host longer bars in a sample of nearby barred galaxies from the Spitzer Survey of Stellar Structure in Galaxies \citep[S$^4$G][]{Sheth_2010}.
 Recently, with direct measurements of bar ages in nearby galaxies of the TIMER sample \citep{Gadotti_2019}, \citet{Freitas_2025} found that older bars are longer.
 It should be noted that these observational results are, to date, still consistent with the Auriga results, whereby bar growth depends on bar formation epoch.